sickozell/SickoCV/README.md

 **Track & Hold options**

-- Sample on HIGH Gate: this inverts standard track&hold usage, on LOW gate the signal passes and on HIGH gate the signal is held.
+- **Sample on HIGH Gate** : this inverts standard track&hold usage, on LOW gate the signal passes and on HIGH gate the signal is held
-- Trig on Start: sends a trigger on TRG out when the signal is sampled.
+- **Trig on Start** : sends a trigger on TRG out when the signal is sampled
-- Trig on End: sends a trigger on TRG out when the signal stops being sampled.
+- **Trig on End**: sends a trigger on TRG out when the signal stops being sampled
-- Gate Out instead Trig: sends a HIGH gate on TRG out when the signal is sampled.
+- **Gate Out instead Trig**: sends a HIGH gate on TRG out when the signal is sampled

 **Noise Generator preset**
 This function sets the module to Track & Hold mode, sample on HIGH gate, scale on 100% and offset to 0v, just to output white noise if trig/gate input is not connected or not triggered.